 - 3.1.2.
 Must be a Basic Rigger - 3.1.3.
 Must have a British Skydiving Advanced Packer (S) rating. - 3.1.4.
 Must hold a British Skydiving Approved Packing Certificate that includes a Tandem system (i.e. a Tandem main packing certificate) - 3.1.5.
-Provide a written recommendation to attend the course from the supervising rigger - 3.1.6.
-Provide a log of rigging work carried out since the BR course, signed appropriately by the supervising riggers. - 3.2.
+Must have completed all parts of the PR Proficiency Card (Form 364) which must be signed by the supervising rigger. - 3.1.6.
+Provide a log of rigging work carried out as a BR, signed appropriately by the supervising rigger. - 3.2.
 To become a Parachute Rigger (PR) the candidate must first have successfully completed Basic Rigger training (either method).
 The candidate must then attend a Parachute Rigger Course as per the Parachute Rigger Course Syllabus (Form 200). - 3.3.
 The work limitations, record keeping, and currency requirements of the Parachute Rigger rating are detailed in the Parachute Rigger Course Syllabus.